Anissa Blondin

 Anissa Blondin (born 1992) is a Belgian model and beauty pageant titleholder who placed 1st runner up in Miss Belgium 2014.
 She competed at Miss World 2014 and Miss Universe 2014.

 Early life

 She was born to a Belgian (Flemish) father and a Moroccan-Algerian mother.
 Blondin hails from Dworp, near Brussels.
 One of her hobbies is drawing comic books and mangas.
 She studied business engineering at the Vrije Universiteit Brussel, studying in Dutch.
 Her mother is French-speaking.
 She is Belgian bilingual, and also speaks English.

 Pageantry

 Miss Belgium 2014

 Anissa was 1st runner up in Miss Belgie 2014 and represented Flemish Brabant.
-She is going to both pageants to represent Belgium.

 Miss World 2014

 Blondin competed at Miss World 2014 in London but was not placed.

 Miss Universe 2014

 Blondin participated in Miss Universe 2014, held in Doral, Florida, USA, but failed to advance to the Top 15.